rebeccanayala/calculator-app/README.md

 ## :dart: About

-This is an exercise proposed by True Coder on Youtube with the intention of training HTML5, CSS3 and JavaScript.
+This is an exercise proposed by True Coder with the intention of training HTML5, CSS3 and JavaScript.

 ##  :rocket: Technologies